rockstor/rockstor-installer/README.md

 or improvements you consequently discover or invent.

-'The Rockstor Project' is a community endeavour and depends on [update channel](https://rockstor.com/docs/update-channels/update_channels.html) subscriptions and contributions for it's continued open source development.
+'The Rockstor Project' is a community endeavour and depends on [update channel](https://rockstor.com/docs/update-channels/update_channels.html) subscriptions and contributions for its continued open source development.